Skip to main content

-- Although smoking marijuana has the added risk of harmful smoke exposure, eating or drinking marijuana still exposes you to THC, the chemical that makes you “high.”
+- Although smoking cannabis has the added risk of harmful smoke exposure, eating or drinking cannabis still exposes you to THC, the chemical that makes you “high.”

-- All edible retail marijuana products must have clear single servings of 10 mg THC or less, with no more than 100 mg per product.
+- All edible retail cannabis products must have clear single servings of 10 mg THC or less, with no more than 100 mg per product.

 - THC can affect people differently, so be aware of the amount you consume and its impairing effects.

-- If you aren't sure how marijuana will affect you, ingest less than one serving (10 mg) and wait at least 90 minutes and up to four hours before eating or drinking more.
+- If you aren't sure how cannabis will affect you, ingest less than one serving (10 mg) and wait at least 90 minutes and up to four hours before eating or drinking more.

 Start slow